Massive Fraud, Intimidation and Vote Buying in Honduras

 On Sunday, November 24, Hondurans voted.
 Eight candidates contested for president.
 Only two mattered.

 LIBRE party (Liberty and Refoundation) candidate Xiomara Castro challenged ruling National party’s Juan Orlando Hernandez.
-A previous article
+A previous article explained.

 It said business as usual prevailed.
 Fraud, intimidation and vote buying were rampant.
 So were political assassinations.
 Democracy was nowhere in sight.